srmpds/srmpds.github.io/index.md

 # Invited Speakers
 * Siddhartha Jana.
 First Global Survey of Energy and Power Aware Job Scheduling and Resource Management - Lessons learned

-# Submission Guidelines
-* All papers must be original and not simultaneously submitted to other journal or conference.
-Papers should not exceed 10 pages in the ACM format located at: https://www.acm.org/publications/proceedings-template

-# Important Dates:
-* Submissions Due:        Apr.
-15, 2018 => Apr.
-29, 2018 (Firm, Anywhere on earth)
-* Review Decisions:       May 21, 2018 May 26, 2018
-* Final Manuscript Due:   May  31, 2018
-* Workshop Date:          Aug.
-13, 2018

-# Publication
-* All accepted papers will be available at the conference in proceedings in USB Flash disk format, and will be submitted to the IEEE Xplore and CSDL for EI indexing.
-After the workshop, the extended version of top few papers will be invited to publish on the Journal of Cluster Computing (2016 Impact Factor: 2.04, 5-Year Impact Factor: 2.08, Quartile: Q2).

-# Venue
-* The conference will be held in  University of Oregon, Eugene, OR, USA, on 13 August, in conjunction with the ICPP'18 - 2018 International Conference on Parallel Processing (http://www.icpp-conf.org).

-# Program
-TBD

 # Contact
 * srmpds-AT-anl.gov (replace -AT- with @), or directly to the organizing committees.
 CFP in plain text, CFP in PDF